Western Digital acquires cloud services company Upthere

 A 3D-printed adapter makes it easier to play the Nintendo Switch one-handed

 Western Digital has today announced that it purchased Upthere for an undisclosed amount.
-Upthere had previously raised $77m from an impressive list of investors with KPCB and Western Digital Ventures leading the round, along with Floodgate, Elevation Partners, GV, NTT Docomo Ventures and Square 1 Bank.
+Upthere had previously raised $77 million from an impressive list of investors, with KPCB and Western Digital Ventures leading the round, along with Floodgate, Elevation Partners, GV, NTT Docomo Ventures and Square 1 Bank.

 Upthere wants you to think of its service as the canonical location where your data lives.
 It’s available for OS X/MacOS, Windows, Android and iOS.

 Its three-person founding team is nothing short of impressive.
-Bertrand Serlet was the former Senior VP of Software Engineering at Apple who oversaw every release of OS X through Snow Leopard and kicked off the project that later became iOS.
+Bertrand Serlet was the former Senior VP of Software Engineering at Apple who oversaw every release of OS X through Snow Leopard and kicked-off the project that later became iOS.
 Alex Kushnir previously worked at MongoDB and was the founder of the banking-focused file management service Kazeon (which he then sold to EMC).
 Roger Bodamer previously worked at Oracle, Apple and a number of other Silicon Valley companies.

 The company was founded in 2012 to address the growing concern of local data storage on mobile devices.
-Their solution was to write directly to the cloud, allowing users to mostly bypass local stage.
-To do so the company built the technology from the ground up including servers, the infrastructure technologies and series that extract metadata from the files, allowing them to be searchable.
+Their solution was to write directly to the cloud, allowing users to mostly bypass the local stage.
+To do so, the company built the technology from the ground up, including servers, the infrastructure technologies and series that extract metadata from the files, allowing them to be searchable.

-The result was a stable experience but not that different from its competitors.
+The result was a stable experience, but not that different from its competitors.

 Clearly Western Digital found something it liked in Upthere and decided to bring it under its fold.
-Terms of the deal was not released.
+Terms of the deal were not released.
 More as we get it.

 0